 Always budget for the unexpected.
 Keep a little extra aside in case of any nasty surprises under the floorboards or behind the walls – or for if you decide you need to upscale your cooker in coming years.

-Savvy and sophisticated design ideas
+Savvy design ideas it’s worth spending on

 - Smart lighting from Philips Hue for setting an elegant scene in your kitchen.
 What is Philips Hue?

-Remember that premium appliances often have longer guarantees so you have peace of mind further down the line.
+Remember that premium appliances often have longer guarantees for you added peace of mind down the line.
 And no matter how you use your kitchen, you’ll save energy (and money) if you search out energy-efficient models.